Seungwoo-H1/Skindignosis/README.md

-# Know Your Skin - AI-based Skin Disease Diagnosis Website
+# Know Your Skin - AI-based Skin Disease Diagnosis

 This is an AI-based skin disease diagnosis website using Azure's Custom Vision, PhiModel, and LlamaModel.
 The app allows users to upload an image of their skin and get a prediction of a skin condition along with treatment recommendations.